RobStepanyan/Docker-React-Django-InitSetup/README.md

 ```

 ## How it Works
-Django will run on localhost:8000 as a standalone API
+Django will run on localhost:8000 as a standalone API <br>
 React will run on localhost:3000 as a standalone SPA